Applying for a U.S. Visa (video): CLICK HERE

 - The fee can be paid by mail using Form I-901 together with a check or money order drawn on a US bank and payable in U.S. dollars.

-- Pay with cash at a Western Union and bring the Western Union receipt or printed payment confirmation from the U.S. Immigration and Customs Enforcement to the embassy with you.
+- Fill out the I-901 Fee form online and pay with cash at a Western Union.
+Be sure to bring the payment coupon from the I-901 website to Western Union with you.
+Be sure to bring the Western Union payment receipt to the embassy with you.
 Please visit this website for Western Union Quick Pay instructions and for more information about Western Union:

 For more information on the SEVIS fee .

 When you go for your visa interview you will need to bring the following documents with you: